MacroUniverse/SLISCt/README.md

 ## matrix arithmatics

-operators +,-,*,/ scalar/vec/mat, whenever make sense (inefficient!). operators +=,-=,*=,/= scalar/vec/mat, whenever make sense
-void plus(out, in, in) //for scalar/vec/mat, whenever make sense.
+operator ==, != // compare size and each element, right hand side can also be a scalar. operators +,-,*,/ scalar/vec/mat, whenever make sense (inefficient!). operators +=,-=,*=,/= scalar/vec/mat, whenever make sense void plus(out, in, in) //for scalar/vec/mat, whenever make sense.